UT-LCA/tpu_like_design/README.md

 * The pooling block isn't completely functional.
 It just pools within a set of outputs coming out the matmul unit, but those values are not the correct values that we want to pool from.

 Work is in progress to improve these things.

+## Link to project report
+This was a project done for the "Hardware Architectures for Machine Learning" class at UT Austin.
+The report can be found here: https://sites.google.com/view/amankbm/research (search for TPU)